-PlanetScale Insights, currently in beta, gives you a detailed look into the active queries running against your database.
+PlanetScale Insights gives you a detailed look into the active queries running against your database.
 This in-dashboard tool allows you to identify queries that are running too often, too long, returning too much data, producing errors, and more.
 You can scroll through the performance graph to detect the time that a query was impacted and, if applicable, the Deploy Request that affected it.

 You can also see a list of all queries performed on your database in the last 24 hours.
 For further analysis, you can sort these by metrics like amount of rows read, time per query, and more.

 To view Insights for your database, head to the PlanetScale dashboard, select your database, and click the "Insights" tab.

 Below is an overview of what you'll find on this page.
 If you'd like to see a practical example of how to use Insights to debug a performance issue, check out our Announcing Insights blog post.

 On the free Hobby plan, query insights are limited to the previous 24 hours.
 To unlock the full seven days of analytics, upgrade to a paid plan.